-To deploy and maintain the effective operation of your equipment, Philips products are delivered to operate within compliance of the system and security specifications, including device configuration, network, operating system, and/or software requirements for malware protection.
+Malware Protection To deploy and maintain the effective operation of your equipment, Philips products are delivered to operate within compliance of the specific system and security specifications.
+These product specifications may include device configuration, network, operating system, and/ or software requirements for malware protection.

-Please refer to your specific product documentation or instructions for more information.
+Please refer to your specific product documentation or instructions for use for more information.